[In-Depth Look, Part 2] 5 Ways Samsung Enhanced the Galaxy Note10Share open/close

 The smartphones’ screens are as stunning as ever, and they’re even more spacious thanks to the all-new, nearly bezel-less Cinematic Infinity Display.
-At the top of the display is a single small, centred camera cut-out that takes up as little room as possible to offer users more screen.
+At the top of the display is a single small, centered camera cutout that takes up as little room as possible to offer users more screen.
 The camera’s placement not only brings balance to the display, it also ensures more natural and symmetrical selfies and video calls.
-The Premium Hole Display has additionally been verified by the experts at UL to bring colour and brightness uniformity.
+The Premium Hole Display has additionally been verified by the experts at UL to bring color and brightness uniformity.

 Samsung complemented the Galaxy Note10’s slim design with seriously powerful specs.

 Suffice it to say, these smartphones are no slouches when it comes to speed.
 The Galaxy Note10+ makes long charge times a thing of the past by adding upgraded Super Fast Charging (up to 45W)2 to a list of charging innovations that also includes Wireless PowerShare and Fast Wireless Charging 2.0.